 Butler Service and Concierge Service

-As you book your stay at Beaches Turks and Caicos, you’ll see an option for butler or concierge service.
-These are absolutely not necessary, but do add some additional services to your stay.
+As you book your stay at Beaches Turks and Caicos, you’ll see that butler or concierge service is included with some of the rooms These services are absolutely not necessary, but do add some additional services to your stay.
 For instance, those with butler service may have reserved areas at the pools and beach, can access room service, and get private transfers to the airport and luggage packing and unpacking services, in addition to many other luxury services.
+Note that while tipping isn’t expected throughout the resort, butlers are one of the few exceptions (spa employees are another exception).

 My room had concierge service added, and while I didn’t really take advantage of it, there were definitely some great benefits.
-These include access to the concierges to book the reservation-only restaurant, daily snorkeling trips, a Dad and Me basketball shoot out, a concierge lounge, and restocking of in-room bars.
+These include access to the concierges to book the reservation-only restaurant, daily snorkeling trips, a Dad and Me basketball shootout, a concierge lounge, and restocking of in-room bars.
 Upon arrival, I received a menu with different wine options.
 I could choose as many of those as I wanted, and they were delivered a few minutes later.
+Guests without concierge also get the option for two bottles of wine, but they aren’t generally restocked.

 Beaches Turks and Caicos Rooms